Hybrid Method of Efficient Simulation of Physics Applications for a Quantum Computer: Clifford-Fullstate Hybrid Simulator

 \subsection{Description of the Clifford-fullstate hybrid simulation}

-We now have all the tools to describe the Clifford-fullstate hybrid (CFH) simulation.
-We write the CFH as $(F, \Phi)$, where $F$ is a Pauli frame representing a Clifford unitary $U$ in the \textit{backward} interpretation, and $\Phi =\{\phi_k\}$ is a fullstate simulator representing the state $\ket{\phi}$ in the computational basis.
+We now have all the tools to describe the Clifford-fullstate hybrid simulation (CFHS).
+We write the CFHS as $(F, \Phi)$, where $F$ is a Pauli frame representing a Clifford unitary $U$ in the \textit{backward} interpretation, and $\Phi =\{\phi_k\}$ is a fullstate simulator representing the state $\ket{\phi}$ in the computational basis.
 The actual quantum state which $(F, \Phi)$ represents is

 The initial state of the simulator is $(F, \Phi) \gets (F_{origin}, \delta_{k,0})$ representing the fiducial 0 state, $\ket{\psi} = \ket{0}$.
 When the simulator is updated by a gate $g$, we follow the flow diagram of Figure~\ref{fig:gateupdateflow}.
 Most importantly, if~$g$ is a Clifford gate, it is used to update $F$, where any non-Clifford gate is used to update the fullstate simulator with the appropriate multi-qubit operation as provided by the Pauli frame.
-On the time scales of an update to the fullstate simulator, updates to the frame are effectively free, and as updates to the fullstate simulator for multi-qubit operations are flat with respect to the support of the Pauli operator, the simulation time for CFH scales as the number of non-Clifford gates.
+On the time scales of an update to the fullstate simulator, updates to the frame are effectively free, and as updates to the fullstate simulator for multi-qubit operations are flat with respect to the support of the Pauli operator, the simulation time for CFHS scales as the number of non-Clifford gates.
 Depending on the algorithm in question, this results in an $\mc O(1)$ to $\mc O(n)$ speed-up for an only $\mc O(n^2)$ \textit{additive} increase in memory, which is vanishingly small compared to the $\mc O(2^n)$ memory footprint of the fullstate simulator.
 Thus, this forms an exponential decrease to the memory footprint that would be needed by the fullstate simulator.